ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 frame.
 Endpoints MUST NOT use any WebTransport-related functionality unless the parameter has been negotiated.

-If SETTINGS_ENABLE_WEBTRANSPORT is negotiated, support for the QUIC DATAGRAM extension MUST be negotiated as described in
+If SETTINGS_ENABLE_WEBTRANSPORT is negotiated, support for the QUIC DATAGRAMs within HTTP/3 MUST be negotiated as described in
 {{!HTTP3-DATAGRAM=I-D.schinazi-quic-h3-datagram}}; negotiating WebTransport
 support without negotiating QUIC DATAGRAM extension SHALL result in a H3_SETTINGS_ERROR error.